African Institute of Computer Science

-The African Institute of Computer Science (IAI) is an intergovernmental school based in Libreville, Gabon.
+The African Institute of Computer Science (IAI; Institut Africain d'Informatique) is an intergovernmental school based in Libreville, Gabon.

 It was established under the auspices of the Organisation commune africaine et malgache in January 1971, in Fort-Lamy (now N'Djamena, the capital of Chad).
 Its member states are: Benin, Burkina Faso, Cameroon, the Central African Republic, Ivory Coast, the Republic of the Congo, Gabon, Niger, Senegal, Chad, Togo, and Congo Brazzaville.

 Based in Libreville, Gabon, it also has representations in Cameroon, Niger, and Togo.